mads-swaps/mads-swaps.github.io/index.md

 ## Amazon Simple Queue Service

-AWS Lambda functions need to be triggered by an event so AWS's Simple Queue Service (SQS) is used was configured to fulfill this necessary task.
-A single queue was used to trigger the simulation Lambda function.
-When a completed candlestick data for a particular cryptocurrency pair is received, the Binance Crawler Lambda enqueues the corresponding simulations to the queue.

- to  is a managed message queuing service on AWS.
-It can be used to send and receive message within distributed systems, and, in this case, serverless applications.
-SQS was chosen for how easy it is to set a queue up as well as its trigger integration with Lambda functions.
-In this project, a single queue was used to a trigger the simulation Lambda function.
-When a completed candlestick data for a particular cryptocurrency pair is received, the Binance Crawler Lambda enqueues the corresponding simulations to the queue.

-## Detailed Flow Diagram
+When the `BinanceCrawlerFunction` Lambda processes a complete candlestick for a particular cryptocurrency pair, it enqueues that pair's simulation task on a queue in AWS's Simple Queue Service (SQS).
+This queue then triggers the `SwapSimulationFunction` Lambda with the pair ID as its parameter.
+SQS was chosen for how setup ease as well as its integration with Lambda functions.

-Here is the detailed flow diagram of the AWS architecture used for data acquisition and simulation.
+The compmleted flow of the AWS architecture can be seen below:

 <p align="center"><img src='images/detail_diagram.png' alt='Detailed diagram of AWS services used for data acquisition and simulation'></p>
 <center><b>Figure X</b> - Detailed diagram of AWS services used for data acquisition and simulation.</center>